Thomas Humphries

 I will present our work on interpeting the error of private median queries at TPDP 2026 in Boston.

-I am currently a PhD Candidate at the University of Waterloo under the supervision of Florian Kerschbaum, working in the Cryptography Security and Privacy (CrySP) Lab.
+I am an incoming Lecturer in the School of Computer Science at the University of Sydney.
+Before this, I was a PhD Candidate at the University of Waterloo under the supervision of Florian Kerschbaum, working in the Cryptography, Security, and Privacy (CrySP) Lab.

 My research focuses on preserving privacy in machine learning, artificial intelligence, and data science.
-Specifically, enabling the deployment of systems with meaningful privacy trade-offs through strategic algorithmic design and careful auditing to expose privacy oversights.
+Specifically, I focus on enabling the deployment of systems with meaningful privacy guarantees through strategic algorithmic design to improve privacy trade-offs and careful auditing to expose privacy oversights.
 My research spans the fields of evolutionary algorithms, differential privacy, and secure computation.
 To learn more about my research, check out my publications page!

 © 2026 Thomas Humphries